Andlinks-Yourturn/Hackatom/README.md

-# Yourturn: A charity fun management platform based on Cosmos
+# Yourturn: Token management platform for charity purpose based on Comsmos-sdk & Tendermint

 This project is designed for Cosmos Hackatom #2.
 # Overview